klieret/wandb-offline-sync-hook/README.md

 - ✅ You use [`wandb`/Weights & Biases](https://wandb.ai/) to record your machine learning trials?
 - ✅ Your ML experiments run on compute nodes without internet access (for example, using a batch system)?
-- ✅ Your compute nodes and head nodes have access to a shared file system?
+- ✅ Your compute nodes and your head/login node (with internet) have access to a shared file system?

 Then this package can be useful.